m1griffin/arrayfunc/codegen/docmathtemplate.rst

 platforms when using NaN and infinity as inputs.

-However, since using NaN and infinity as numeric inputs is not a commmon operation, this is unlikely to be a serious problem when writing cross platform code in most cases.
+However, since using NaN and infinity as numeric inputs is not a common operation, this is unlikely to be a serious problem when writing cross platform code in most cases.